StoneDwarf/Pyton/README.md

-# Pyton
+# Python
-Random Pyton tries according to a learning curve.
+Random Python tries according to a learning curve.